chris-short/chrisshort.net/content/post/writing-technical-articles/index.md

 In general, *try* to make three main topic points with no more than three subpoints under them.
 There is some science behind the [rule of three](https://en.wikipedia.org/wiki/Rule_of_three_(writing)) in writing.
 Credit to [Dawn Parzych](https://youtu.be/Mg9kexS6B30) for pointing this out at DevOpsDays NYC 2018.
 When doing a deep dive document or article feel free to break this model as needed.
 But, in general, try to stick to a shorter format for easier consumption.

-> Pick three point and an introduction and conclusion and you have the beginnings of a great article.
+> Pick three points and an introduction and conclusion and you have the beginnings of a great article.

 Proofreading is hard.
 But, the good news is there are some tools available to help with proofreading.
 Obviously, re-reading the article is the preferred way to proofread.
 One suggestion is to take a break between writing the article and proofreading it.
 Have a meal, talk a walk, meditate, etc. This allows the mind to reset so the writer can more easily see typos or spelling mistakes.
 There are also two recommended tools for proofreading: